imoralesgt/METEO/README.md

 - [ ] If several measurements from different sensors retreived within the same MINUTE, store them in the same CSV row.
-- [ ] If several measurements form the same sensor retreived within the same MINUTE, average the value and then store it.
+- [ ] If several measurements form the same sensor retreived within the same MINUTE, average grabbed values and then store the last average computation.

 ## Reliability
 - [x] Run meteo.py as a standalone application